Faith Hagler Five Years Later: Celebrating Independence from Spina Bifida

 After the fetal surgery, she remained at Children’s Memorial Hermann Hospital and delivered Faith eight weeks later on the Fourth of July, a date that Colette describes as “so symbolic” of the independence her daughter has achieved since her birth.
 Patient Story Faith Hagler, a former patient of The Fetal Center at Children’s Memorial Hermann Hospital, was the first child to undergo in utero surgery for spina bifida repair in Texas.
-28 SCOPE OF SERVICES Since Faith was the first patient to undergo this surgery in Texas, her parents faced challenges finding a team to provide care in Dallas at that time.
+Since Faith was the first patient to undergo this surgery in Texas, her parents faced challenges finding a team to provide care in Dallas at that time.
 Her first year was difficult, her mother says, with several bouts of a respiratory virus common among preemies, but when the medical team determined that no shunt or catheterization was necessary, “we began to see the benefits that the clinical trials indicated, even though there were no guarantees,” Colette says.

 Dr. Tsao no longer treats Faith, but sees the family when he’s in Dallas or when they come to Houston.
 “He helped us in so many ways,” her husband says.
 “He’s an uncommon and special person.
 I’m so grateful he watched over my family during the time she was in Houston.”